benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 Now that you've spun the wheels, you might be thinking that they've left you with a pretty broad scope---and you'd be right.
 Your group's job is to narrow this down into a specific task which is tractable for your intended audience of students.
 It's fine (good, even!) if you narrow it down a lot.
-As Oliver Wilde Constraint is the mother of creativity[^]

 Some of your group members might have lots of experience designing assessment tasks, others may have never done it before (although I'm sure that everyone's